-Chris's quick guide for guests of Quinta Azenha do Ramalho.
+Chris's quick guide to Alentejo Wines for guests of Quinta Azenha do Ramalho.
 Your stay is too short to drink bad wine.

-Download this section as a PDF.
+Download this guide as a PDF.
 You can then load it onto your Dropbox for viewing on your mobile device while shopping:

 When you stay at Quinta Azenha do Ramalho you are in a very interesting area for some excellent Portuguese wines.
 If you don't have their rich flavours lodged in your brain's memory bank it had just as well be empty.